Revolutionary Hip and Knee Treatment

 Hip and Knee Pain and Disorders

-Hip and knew and disorders can occur at any age.
+Hip and knee and disorders can occur at any age.
 They can be caused by exercise, overuse or degeneration.
 Sometimes it is unclear whether the pain in the hip stems from a disorder of the hip joint or whether it is caused by a disorder elsewhere in the body, such as the back, pelvis or knee.

 Experts agree that one leading cause to pain and problems with your hip and knee joints is weak leg muscles and lack of exercise.
 It is important that the exercise is safe, controlled and precise.